torproject/sbws/docs/source/man_sbws.ini.rst

 **sbws** (1) ``scanner`` command requires a configuration file with a "[destinations]" section.

-It is the only section that does not have a default value.
+"[destinations]" is the only section that does not have a default value.

+It is also required to configure "country" in the "[scanner]" section.
 It is recommended, but not required to configure "nickname" in the "[scanner]" section.